 • Has my child missed lessons during the school term due to ill health or other absences?

 For further information please refer to the Department of Education website: DfE

 I appreciate your support in this matter.

-If this request is for 5 or more days continuous leave and is not authorised it will automatically be referred to the Educational Inclusion Partnership Team where a Fixed Penalty Notice may be issued.
+If this request is for 5 or more days unauthorised absence in any six-week period it will automatically be referred to the Educational Inclusion Partnership Team where a Fixed Penalty Notice may be issued.
 In certain circumstances parents can be issued with a Fixed Penalty Notice which can require a parent to pay a sum of either £60 or £120.
 Each parent can be issued with a notice for each child so two parents with two children can potentially be issued with four notices.